dulguunb/vt/hw1/answers.md

 ## 6. Immediate
 	When you implement ADD(or any other operations) using immediate value instead of register there are three differences
 	1. The opcode H.O will be 1 instead of 0 (check the #2 Header!) however this does not tell CPU it should execute ADD operation!
-	2. There is no direction (d) bit in the because well obviously it's an intermediate value!
+	2. There is no direction (d) bit in the because well obviously it's an immediate value!
 	3. There is no REG field in Mod-Reg-R/M section.
 It should have "000" in corresponding fields